MaximeMulder/Leaf/README.md

 ## How to build

-This project was made in Java using the compiler compiler [SableCC](http://sablecc.org/).
+This project was made in Java using the parser generator [SableCC](http://sablecc.org/).
 To build the project, download SableCC version 4-beta.2 and run its jar in the project root directory using the command line:

 ```shell
 java -jar sablecc.jar -d src -p leaf ./grammar.sablecc